April-Whelan/April-Whelan/README.md

 - 👋 Hi, I’m @April-Whelan.
 - 👀 I’m interested in Software Development, Web Design, yoga and experiencing life to the fullest.
 - 🌱 I’m currently entrolled in a Higher Diploma in Computing and I am learning Object Orientated Software Development and Scripting using Java, Python and SQLite.
-- 📫 You can reach me via email at aprilwhelan@hotmail.com.

 <!---
 April-Whelan/April-Whelan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.